carrieroroberto/early_care_gateway/README.md

 **Optional: Verify the setup**

-Monitor the logs in the terminal to ensure that all services have been initialized without errors.
+- Monitor the logs in the terminal to ensure that all services have been initialized without errors.

-Access pgAdmin at http://localhost:8080 using the credentials in your .env to manage the database in a user-friendly interface.
+- Access pgAdmin using the credentials in your .env to manage the database in a user-friendly interface.

 ## Troubleshooting